-Every employee works for the benefit and in the interests of his employer.
-What happens if an employee injures someone while performing his duties?
-Who is responsible: the employee or the employer?
+In general, we are all responsible for our own actions.
+But what happens if an employee harms someone while performing their work duties?
+Who is responsible : the employee or the employer?

 Can employers be held responsible for the fault of employees?